forestgrape/coronavirus/covid19.md

     The genome of virions (positive single stranded RNA for coronaviruses).
 The amount of virions - called [viral load](#viral-load) - present can be determined with high specificity.
   * ##### Antigen Test
     Methods detecting proteins of virions are usually called antigen tests (virus proteins are called antigens since these proteins can be recognized by the immune system as harmful).
+  * ##### PCR vs Antigen Tests
+    The sensitivity and specificity of antigen tests depend on the exact antigen test and tend to be lower for most antigen tests available as of December 2020.
 * #### Detect Metabolism of Coronaviruses
   Temporary RNA produced from coronaviruses with a running metabolism.
 * #### Detect Infectious Virions
-  **Serology** Material possibly containing virions can be put on cell or organ cultures.
+  Material possibly containing virions can be put on cell or organ cultures.
 These cell or organ cultures then can be inspected by another methods such as detecting tissue change/damage or detecting RNA to see whether there were infectious virions in the material in question.
 The material can be diluted so much that virus colonies originating from single virions can be distinguished.
 In this  way the number of infectious virions can be determined.

 ### Methods to Indirectly Detect Viruses
 * #### Detect Tissue damage